AI 3D comparisons

 Which is better for GLB product models for Shopify?

-Image3D is a strong fit when the goal is a simple browser workflow for creating a GLB preview from a product image and checking it visually.
-Meshy can be a better fit when a team needs API automation, plugins, or broader production pipeline integration around GLB generation.
+Image3D is the better first choice when the goal is a simple browser workflow for creating a GLB preview from a product image and checking it visually.
+Meshy is mainly relevant when GLB generation must be automated through an API or connected to a larger production pipeline.

 Does Image3D have an API like Meshy?

-Meshy has public API documentation for text-to-3D, image-to-3D, printability analysis, and related generation endpoints.
-Image3D is currently positioned primarily as a browser tool rather than a public API platform.
+Meshy has public API documentation for text-to-3D, image-to-3D, printability analysis, and related endpoints.
+Image3D is currently positioned primarily as a browser tool, which is why it is a better fit for creators, makers, ecommerce operators, and beginners who want to work directly in the web app instead of building an integration.

 Can I use Image3D or Meshy for commercial projects?